DannyArends/CTLmapping/README.md

 install_github("DannyArends/CTLmapping", subdir="Rctl")   # Install the package from Github
 ```

-After this learn more about the [the R commands](https://github.com/DannyArends/CTLmapping/blob/master/learn%20CTL/STARTINGinR.md)
+After this learn more about the [the R commands](learn%20CTL/STARTINGinR.md)
 to start mapping CTLs on example data and how to prepare your own experimental data.

 #### Option 2) Manually install the R library

 The second (more complex) option to is to clone the package from Github, this will give
-you access to the R source code and also allows you to build the standalone linux executables.
+you access to the R source code and also allows you to build the [standalone linux executables](learn%20CTL/COMPILE.md) .
 On windows Rtools needs to be installed on your system.
 Download and install the
 version of [Rtools](https://cran.r-project.org/bin/windows/Rtools/) that matches your
 current R version.